ThirdCommand/GEOWars/map.md

   - type location to change it maybe

 need to lower the grav effect on the ship... it's a little extreme at the moment. maybe it should have less acceleration effect on it?

+I'm using nodist for version management... no memory of setting this up